Julian Nott (balloonist): Life

-Julian Richard Nott was born in Bristol, UK on 22 June 1944 and attended Epsom College and St John's College, Oxford.
+Nott was born in Bristol, UK, on 22 June 1944 and attended Epsom College and St John's College, Oxford.
 He earned a master's in Physical Chemistry.
 After graduation Nott worked in Bangladesh with the Voluntary Service Overseas (VSO).

 In 1972, Nott piloted the first hot air balloon crossing of the Sahara.
 In 1973, he traversed the Alps in a helium gas balloon.

 Nott hypothesized that two millennia ago, the Nazca Lines geoglyphs could have been formed with guidance of Nazca leaders in a balloon, possibly the earliest balloon flights in human history.
 In 1975 to support this theory, he designed and piloted the Nazca Prehistoric Balloon, using only methods and materials available to the Pre-Inca Peruvians 1,000 years ago.

 Nott believed, “...setting a world record is indisputable proof of the success of a new design.”
 In 1979 he designed and built the first hot air balloon with a pressurized gondola.
 On a late October morning from Longmont, Colorado he flew this new balloon to world record 55,134 ft.
 It took Nott, in his balloon named "ICI Innovation," 1 hour 9 minutes and 42 seconds to reach the world record altitude.
 The ICI Innovation gondola is permanently displayed at the Steven F. Udvar-Hazy Center of the Smithsonian National Air and Space Museum at Dulles Airport.

 Nott pioneered the use of hybrid energy for lift, where solar power is a significant heat source, and using this technology in 1981 he crossed the English Channel.
-This hybrid balloon relied only the heat of the sun to warm its lifting air during the crossing.
+This hybrid balloon relied only the heat of the Sun to warm its lifting air during the crossing.
 For this historic flight, Nott used Dominic Michaelis’s solar balloon (aircraft registration number G-BAVU).
 On 22 August 1981, lifting off North West of Dover, he silently crossed the channel landing at Tournehem-sur-la-Hem of the Pas-de-Calais in France.
 Using the burner once, during the landing, to arrest the descent rate.
 The British Balloon Museum preserves the solar balloon G-BAVU envelope.